warmana/cloudant-docs-fork/docs2017/src/tutorials/create_service.md

 >   **Note**: Service credentials are valuable.
-    If anyone or any application has access to the credentials, they can effectively do whatever they want with the service instance, for example creating spurious data,
-    or deleting valuable information.
+    If anyone or any application has access to the credentials, they can effectively do whatever they want with the service instance, for example they might create spurious data, or delete valuable information.
     Protect these credentials carefully.

 The service credentials consist of five fields:

 Field      | Purpose
 -----------|--------
-`host`     | The hostname used by applications to locate the service instance.
+`host`     | The host name that is used by applications to locate the service instance.
-`username` | The username required for applications to access the service instance.
+`username` | The user name that is required for applications to access the service instance.
-`password` | The password required for applications to access the service instance.
+`password` | The password that is required for applications to access the service instance.
 `port`     | The HTTP port number for accessing the service instance on the host.
 Normally 443 to force HTTPS access.
 `url`      | A string aggregating the other credential information into a single URL, suitable for use by applications.

-When creating an application to access your service instance, you need these credentials.
+To create an application that can access your service instance, you need these credentials.

 ## Locating your service credentials

 At any time,
-you can find the credentials for a service associated with your account.
+you can find the credentials for a service that is associated with your account.

 1. Begin by logging in to Bluemix.
     The {{site.data.keyword.Bluemix}} dashboard can be found at:
     [http://bluemix.net](http://bluemix.net){:new_window}.
-    After you have successfully authenticated by entering your username and password, you are presented with the {{site.data.keyword.Bluemix_notm}} dashboard:<br/>
+    After authenticating with your user name and password, you are presented with the {{site.data.keyword.Bluemix_notm}} dashboard:<br/>
     ![{{site.data.keyword.Bluemix_notm}} dashboard](images/img0001.png)

-2. Scroll down the Dashboard, until you reach the section listing all your services:<br/>
+2. Scroll down the Dashboard, until you reach the section that lists all your services:<br/>
     ![{{site.data.keyword.Bluemix_notm}} service listing](images/img0010.png)

 3. In this example,
     we want to find the service credentials for the {{site.data.keyword.cloudant_short_notm}}
-    service instance created earlier in the tutorial, called `Cloudant Service 2017`.
+    service instance that was created earlier in the tutorial, called `Cloudant Service 2017`.
-    Click on the corresponding row:<br/>
+    Click the corresponding row:<br/>
     ![Selecting the {{site.data.keyword.cloudant_short_notm}} service](images/img0011.png)

-3. The Service Credentials panel appears.
+3. The Service Credentials window appears.
-    To see the credentials required to access the service, click the `View Credentials` dropdown:<br/>
+    To see the credentials that are required to access the service, click the `View Credentials` dropdown:<br/>
     ![Viewing the {{site.data.keyword.cloudant_short_notm}} service credentials](images/img0008.png)

 4. The Service Credentials details appear:<br/>
     ![The {{site.data.keyword.cloudant_short_notm}} service credentials](images/img0009.png)

->   **Note**: The service credentials illustrated here
+>   **Note**: The service credentials in these examples
     were defined when a demonstration Cloudant service was created on Bluemix.
     The credentials are reproduced here to show how they would appear in the dashboard.
     However,
-    the demonstration Cloudant service has been removed now, so these credentials will not work;
+    the demonstration Cloudant service was removed,
+    so these credentials are no longer valid;
     you _must_ supply and use your own service credentials.